moj-analytical-services/vega-lite-away-day/README.md

 #### Observable Notebooks

 Vega-lite code, along with Javascript, can be directly entered directly into an Observable notebook.
-If you want to use Observable, then the data you use needs to be in JSON format and entered directly into the Observable Notebook.
+If you want to use Observable, then the data you use needs to be in JSON format and entered directly into the Observable Notebook with the rest of the vega-lite chart code.

 A quick introduction to be Observable can be viewed here: https://beta.observablehq.com/@mbostock/five-minute-introduction